41 ‘Law and order’ policy

 Below are some examples of punitive law and order policies that have been introduced in recent years:

-• revival and expansion of consorting offences[14] in New South Wales (NSW)
+- revival and expansion of consorting offences[20]in New South Wales

-• creation of ‘one-punch’ homicide in NSW, Queensland and Victoria
+- creation of ‘one-punch’ homicide in New South Wales, Queensland and Victoria[21]

-• creation of an organising an ‘out-of-control’ party offence in WA and Queensland.
+- creation of an organising an ‘out-of-control’ party offence in Western Australia and Queensland[22]

 It has been argued that the effect of these (and other) laws and powers is to further criminalise marginalised groups in society, such as the poor and ethnic minorities.[28]
 Furthermore, there has been increasing co-ordination of criminal laws between jurisdictions – one announces a new policy to get tough on crime, and others will follow or attempt to introduce policies that are even tougher on crime.
 This is a form of ‘policy transfer’, which will be discussed later.

-This growth has been driven, at least in part, by the rising remand population (i.e. those held in custody while awaiting resolution of their court matters) and the imposition of longer prison sentences by courts.
-To provide some context, in the June 2018 quarter, 13,182 people were held in prison awaiting finalisation of their matters in court.
-This is more than double the 6,482 prisoners on remand a decade earlier.[19]
-Of particular concern, around half of all people on remand are released without having to serve further time in prison because they are either found not guilty, given a community order or deemed to have served their time while on remand.[20]
+This growth in imprisonment has been driven, at least in part, by the rising remand population (i.e. those held in custody while awaiting resolution of their court matters) and the imposition of longer prison sentences by courts.
+As of June 2024, 18,036 people were held in prison on remand, representing 41 per cent of the total prison population.
+This is the highest proportion of prisoners on remand since national prison statistics were first collected in 1994.[38]
+Of particular concern, around half of all people on remand are released without having to serve further time in prison because they are either found not guilty, given a community order or deemed to have served their time while on remand.[39]

-The increased remand population is at least partially explained by changes to bail laws.
+The increased remand population is at least partially explained by changes to bail laws and practices.
 Historically, there was a uniform presumption in favour of bail for those who had been charged with an offence but not yet convicted – thus, unless there were good reasons to refuse bail, it would be granted.
-Over time, bail laws have undergone numerous waves of reform, gradually removing the presumption in favour of bail for more and more offence categories.
+The primary consideration for bail was whether the person charged would turn up to court when required.[40]
+However, since 2010, bail laws have undergone numerous waves of reform and the emphasis gradually shifted towards community safety and mitigating risks of further offending whilst on bail.
+The presumption in favour of bail has been reversed for a presumption against bail for increasingly more offences over time, where the accused must now ‘show cause’ as to why detaining them in prison is no longer justified.[41]
 It varies between jurisdictions, but at present there is a presumption against bail for a number of offence categories, including:

 Moving away from penal welfarism